 Germany has continued to grow its solar market and currently has around 18,000 megawatts of solar power capacity.
 By the end of 2010, the total installed capacity of PV based solar power systems in Australia was over 571 MW.

-Germany's program has been so successful that in late 2011, 1 million solar panel systems had been installed.
+Germany's program has been so successful that by late 2011, 1 million solar panel systems had been installed.
 Germany currently has over 35MW of solar power capacity.

 Australia is still lagging behind other countries such as Germany who, while having half the sunshine of Australia, have many times the solar production capacity of our country due to a generous, uniform and stable feed in tariff program.